-2021 2020 Liability Other commitments Commitments Liability - Commitments Discounted value Capital Contribution Present value Nominal value Discounted value Capital Contribution Present value Nominal value Commissioned PPPs (c)(d) IT&T system development (e) 4 605 5 334 11 449 13 737 Biotech Research Centre (e) 3 069 3 556 7 632 9 159 Construction of data centre to store medical records 60 255 61 285 Subtotal 7 674 69 145 19 081 84 181 Uncommissioned PPPs (f)(g)(h)(i)(j)(k) IT training schools (i) 3 329 200 1 569 11 901 3 329 200 1 458 11 901 Climate Change Research Centre (I) 1 685 579 8 035 1 685 534 8 035 Subtotal 5 014 200 2 148 19 936 5 014 200 1 992 19 936 Total commitments for PPPs 5 014 200 9 822 89 081 5 014 200 21 073 104 117
+20X2 20X1 Liability Capital Contribution Other commitments Commitments Liability Capital Contribution Other commitments Commitments Discounted value Present value Nominal value Discounted value Present value Nominal value Commissioned PPPs (c)(d) IT&T system development (e) 4 605 5 334 11 449 13 737 Biotech Research Centre (e) 3 069 3 556 7 632 9 159 Construction of data centre to store medical records 60 255 61 285 Subtotal 7 674 69 145 19 081 84 181 Uncommissioned PPPs (f)(g)(h)(i)(j)(k) IT training schools (i) 3 329 200 1 569 11 901 3 329 200 1 458 11 901 Climate Change Research Centre (I) 1 685 579 8 035 1 685 534 8 035 Subtotal 5 014 200 2 148 19 936 5 014 200 1 992 19 936 Total commitments for PPPs 5 014 200 9 822 89 081 5 014 200 21 073 104 117

-- (a) The present values of the lease liability for commissioned PPPs are recognised on the balance sheet Please refer to Note 7.2 (not disclosed as commitments). - (b) The discounted values of the lease liability for uncommissioned PPPs have been discounted to the expected dates of commissioning and the present values of other commitments have been discounted to 30 June of the respective financial years.
-After adjusting for GST, the discounted values of lease liability reflect the expected impact on the balance sheet when the PPPs are commissioned. - (c) The year-on-year reduction in the nominal amounts of the other commitments reflects the payments made. - (d) The year-on-year reduction in the present values of other commitments reflects payments, offset by the impact of one fewer year used for discounting. - (e) The table discloses only other operating and maintenance commitments for the IT&T system project and the Biotech Research Centre project. - (f) The discounted values of the lease liability have not been totalled for the uncommissioned PPPs due to individual PPPs having different expected dates of commissioning. - (g) The year-on-year increase in the present values of the other commitments for uncommissioned projects is due to one less year used for discounting.

-The total commitments will not exceed the sum of the less liability and other commitments because they are discounted whereas total commitments. - (h) The total commitments will not equal the sum of the lease liability and other commitments because they are discounted, whereas total commitments are at nominal value. - (i) On 16 September 2020, the Department entered into a contract with IT Solutions Ltd to construct and maintain new IT training schools.
-The contract term is 30 years. - (j) Capital contribution is measured at nominal value. - These relate to leases that have not yet been recognised on the balance sheet.
-For uncommissioned PPP's relating to service concessions, the asset and liability are recognised progressively during the construction term and therefore not recognised in the table above. - (I) On 1 March 2020, the Department entered into a contract with Plenary Environment Ltd to construct and maintain a Climate Change Research Centre.
+- (a) The present values of the lease liability for commissioned PPPs are recognised on the balance sheet Please refer to Note 7.2 (not disclosed as commitments) - (b) The discounted values of the lease liability for uncommissioned PPPs have been discounted to the expected dates of commissioning and the present values of other commitments have been discounted to 30 June of the respective financial years.
+After adjusting for GST, the discounted values of lease liability reflect the expected impact on the balance sheet when the PPPs are commissioned. - (c) The year-on-year reduction in the nominal amounts of the other commitments reflects the payments made. - (d) The year-on-year reduction in the present values of other commitments reflects payments, offset by the impact of one fewer year used for discounting. - (e) The table discloses only other operating and maintenance commitments for the IT&T system project and the Biotech Research Centre project. - (f) The discounted values of the lease liability have not been totalled for the uncommissioned PPPs due to individual PPPs having different expected dates of commissioning. - (g) The year-on-year increase in the present values of the other commitments for uncommissioned projects is due to one less year used for discounting. - (h) The total commitments will not equal the sum of the lease liability and other commitments because they are discounted, whereas total commitments are at nominal value. - (i) On 16 September 20X1, the Department entered into a contract with IT Solutions Ltd to construct and maintain new IT training schools.
+The contract term is 30 years. - (j) Capital contribution is measured at nominal value. - (k) These relate to leases that have not yet been recognised on the balance sheet.
+For uncommissioned PPP's relating to service concessions, the asset and liability are recognised progressively during the construction term and therefore not recognised in the table above. - (I) On 1 March 20X1, the Department entered into a contract with Plenary Environment Ltd to construct and maintain a Climate Change Research Centre.
 The contract term is 15 years.